codatio/codat-docs/docs/auth-flow/overview.md

 description: "Get access to your SMB customers' data with Link SDK"
 ---

 Authorization is a key part of any solution built with Codat.
-Every company must authorize access to their data before you can use that data.
+Each of your SMB customers must authorize access to their data before you can use that data.
 A frictionless and reassuring auth flow is essential for receiving the authorization from your SMB customers.

 To achieve this, use our [Link SDK component](/auth-flow/authorize-embedded-link) and embed our Link auth flow in your application.